msx-solis/msx-fdc-cdx2-clone/cdx-2-iface2.4/doc/README.md

 Then test the reading select circuit is working properly doing the test shown in the following picture (and testing the result with a logic probe or a voltmeter):
 ![read](/cdx-2-iface2.4/pictures/IMG_20230218_1654045.jpg)
 You can use the same program (push ctrl-stop and RUN) for test writing port select circuit too (with the probe pin inserted at pin 2).
-Look at this video (click on the picture to see it):
+Click at the below picture to see a video showing it:
 [![YouTube link](https://github.com/msx-solis/msx-fdc-cdx2-clone/raw/main/cdx-2-iface2.4/pictures/IMG_20230218_1652428.jpg)](https://youtu.be/hXyXDxHcx18)
 After that you can also probe the hex D4 port with the following procedure:
 ![D4](/cdx-2-iface2.4/pictures/IMG_20230218_1746467.jpg)